 Moreover, as with any meta-analysis of fMRI data, our approach is limited by the low spatial resolution of fMRI and the inability to disentangle individual differences in anatomy across subjects.
 In particular, it is difficult to precisely localize each of our clusters onto gyri and sulci; this is particularly problematic in dorsal ACC, where BA 32’ lies only a few millimeters dorsal of BA 24, and shows particularly large anatomical variation across humans (Paus et al., 2011, Cole t al., XXX).
 While only advances in radiology will improve the spatial resolution of fMRI, the open sharing of fMRI accompanied with useful metadata (e.g. expert knowledge) will certainly have a large impact on the quality of large-scale meta-analyses that can be conducted.
 We suggest that given the levels of classification we are able to achieve with relatively noisy data, applying similar approaches to higher quality data will result in precise estimates of functional specialization in the future.
 Moreover, if these data include individual subject anatomical information, it will be possible to better understand the organization of medial frontal cortex, and in particular those regions with variable anatomy such as pre-SMA/dACC.

+CONCLUSION

 Methods